alegarciadelrio/nifi-exporter/README.md

 - `nifi_api_up`: Whether the NiFi API is up (1) or down (0)
 - `nifi_scrape_count`: Number of scrapes
 - `nifi_scrape_errors`: Number of scrape errors

+## NiFi REST API Documentation

+This exporter uses the Apache NiFi REST API to collect metrics.
+For more information about the API, see the [Apache NiFi REST API Documentation](https://nifi.apache.org/docs/nifi-docs/rest-api/index.html).

 ## Requirements